lowweihong/CSE6242-SocialAnalyticsDashboard/README.txt

     `python -m http.server`
 5. Open your web browser and go to http://localhost:8000/Final.html to launch the dashboard.

-To generate the CSV files from a new dataset:
+To generate the CSV files from a new dataset for topic detail:
 1. Ensure you have a compatible environment with GPU support.
 2. Install the required Python packages:
     `pip install -r requirements.txt`
 3. Run the topic modeling script:
-    `python topic.py --input_path <you filepath>`
+    `python topic.py --input_path <you_filepath>`

+To generate the CSV files from a new dataset for sentiment and detect language:
+1. Ensure you have a compatible environment with GPU support.
+2. Install the required Python packages:
+    `pip install -r requirements.txt`
+3. Run the topic modeling script:
+    `python lang_sentiment.py --input_path <you_filepath> --output_path <output_filepath>`

 ---------
 EXECUTION